We’ve Got Open Arms For Those Who Embrace Our Passion

 Current openings can be found here.

-NICUAs a Level IV NICU, this 40-bed unit provides care to the region’s most critically ill and premature neonates.
-NICU nurses care for infants with complex medical and surgical needs.
-Common NICU diagnoses include respiratory distress, pulmonary hypertension, congenital heart disease, gastrointestinal disease, and prematurity.
+Newborn Intensive Care - NICUOur nationally recognized gold level Beacon Award winning NICU, is a 40-bed, Level IV unit that provides care to the region’s most critically ill and premature neonates.
+NICU nurses care for infants with a variety of complex medical and surgical needs.
+Common diagnoses include respiratory distress, pulmonary hypertension, sepsis, gastrointestinal disease, neurological defects, and congenital anomalies.
+NICU will continue to provide pre-op and post-op care to infants with cardiac disease who are 34 weeks gestation and less even when the CCU opens in 2021.

 Employees who pursue higher education are eligible for up to $2,500 tuition reimbursement each calendar year.